-A subgroup analysis was planned to explore the impact of the intervention in schools with existing good phonics practice.
-Where possible this would also have estimated the differential impact of the intervention in schools with/without existing good practice by including an interaction term.
-The delivery team were asked to collect information on the percentage of pupils passing the phonics screening check administered in 2019 as a measure of existing good phonics practice.
-This information would have been used to identify schools with an above-average proportion of pupils passing the screening check.
-82% of pupils passed the phonics screening check in 201913 and so if schools where the percentage of pupils passing the phonics screening check exceeds the national average are considered to provide good phonics teaching a high proportion of schools will fall into this category.
-The fact that a large proportion of schools are likely to have existing good practice was expected to make it feasible to explore the impact of Flexible Phonics in the subset of schools with existing good practice.
-If numbers had allowed, we would also have looked at
+The delivery team will be asked to collect information on the percentage of pupils passing the phonics screening check administered in 2019 as a measure of existing good phonics practice.
+Provided this information is forthcoming, it could be used to identify schools with an above-average proportion of pupils passing the screening check.
+The protocol will be updated after the process of this has been confirmed.

+82% of pupils passed the phonics screening check in 201911 and so if schools where the percentage of pupils passing the phonics screening check exceeds the national average are considered to provide good phonics teaching a high proportion of schools will fall into this category.
+The fact that a large proportion of schools are likely to have existing good practice makes it feasible to explore the impact of Flexible Phonics in the subset of schools with existing good practice.
+If numbers allow, we will also look at the differential impact of the intervention on schools with existing good practice compared to those without.